Zielzy/M-Stream-Bridge/README.md

 ## Normal Use

-1. Start the server with `server/MStreamBridge/M-Stream Bridge.exe`.
+1. Start the server with `M-Stream Bridge/M-Stream Bridge.exe`.
 2. Open a supported non-DRM video page.
 3. Let it play for about 5-10 seconds.
 4. Open the extension popup and use Open Migaku.
 5. Run the `migaku-player-snippet` snippet in Migaku Player.
 6. Press `Proxy` or `Direct` to play the stream (`Proxy` is recommended first).
-If it doesn't work, press `retry` then `Direct`.
-If neither works, the stream is likely protected by strict DRM or site protection.
+If it doesn't work, press `Retry` then `Direct`.
+If neither works, the stream is likely protected by strict DRM or site protection, try another server)
 7. Press `Jimaku` to inject subtitles.

 ## How to Run the `migaku-player-snippet`